UPDATE: March 7, 2025: This article has been updated to reflect the most recent jobs, wage and turnover data.

 What percentage of workers are leaving their jobs?

 Shown here both in absolute numbers and in percentages of the restaurant workforce, key indicators of labor turnover, quits and total separations have fallen since early 2023, with occasional fluctuations.
 Job openings have outpaced hiring every month save two in the last year.
-The number of quits has fallen from 821,000 in Aug.
-2022, to 525,000 in Sept.
-2024, a decrease of about 36%.
+The number of quits has fallen from 821,000 in August 2022, to 547,000 in December 2024, a decrease of about 33%.
 The growth in the number of restaurant workers in that time means the slowing of quits is more dramatic as a proportion of the workforce.
-In August 2022 about one in every 16 restaurant workers quit their jobs, in September of this year that number was about one in every 28.
+In August 2022, about one in every 16 restaurant workers quit their jobs, in December 2024, that number was about one in every 22.

 Such a slowing of turnover is a sign that conditions in the restaurant labor market are shifting back in the favor of employers, but the rebound in job openings and quits in recent months show that retention and labor turnover remain an endemic issue in the industry.